 Guides & Resources – this is where I store books, resources and tools that I’d like to read later.

-Business – this is where I store all of my files which relate to business-related activities.
+Business – this is where I store all of my files that relate to business-related activities.

 Here’s a breakdown of my subfolders: